alsash110/comm-2216-obs/README.md

 Due to working together on this project for a month, we came to learn how the other person works and were able to easily come to agreement with each other.

 Working as a group for a project was extremely beneficial to everyone involved and taught us better interpersonal skills.
-This project made us realize how nice it is to work as a group and we enjoyed being able to work collectively as a team to create something that we are both proud of.
+This project made us realize how nice working together as a group was and we enjoyed being able to work collectively as a team to create something that we are both proud of.
 We are looking forward to working on a project together if we are ever given the chance to.

 Thank you for reading our basics to Linux guide and we hope that you learned something by following through our instructions.